vildancetin/vildancetin/README.md

 # 💫 About Me:
 👋 Hi, I'm Vildan, a passionate individual at the intersection of code and creativity!<br><br>💻 Learning and improving are my daily companions.
 My current journey involves mastering React to build dynamic and responsive interfaces.
 Each line of code is a step forward in my quest for excellence.<br><br>🌐 Beyond the screen, you'll find me exploring the world.<br><br> I enjoy the simplicity of walking, getting lost in the worlds of books, and indulging in the art of cinematic storytelling.
 Cooking is not just a necessity but a creative outlet, and I occasionally find solace in playing ukulele.<br><br>📫 Excited about frontend development, React, or just want to connect?
-Reach out at vcetin1356@gmail.com or find me on https://www.linkedin.com/in/vildanbeyza-cetin/—let's collaborate and build something amazing together!<br><br>Happy coding! 🚀<br><br><br>
+Reach out at [email address](vcetin1356@gmail.com) or find me on [linkedin account](https://www.linkedin.com/in/vildanbeyza-cetin/) -let's collaborate and build something amazing together!<br><br>Happy coding! 🚀<br><br><br>

 ## 🌐 Socials: